ynojima/guideline/source_en/Security/SessionManagement.rst

 Enabling session lifecycle detection
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The function to control multiple login manages the session state for each user by using :ref:`Mechanism <SpringSecuritySessionManagementLifecycle> to detect session lifecycle (Generating and discarding session) `.
+The function to control multiple login manages the session state for each user by using :ref:`session lifecycle (Generating and discarding session) detection mechanism <SpringSecuritySessionManagementLifecycle>`.
 Therefore, while using multiple login control function, \ ``HttpSessionEventPublisher``\  class provided by Spring Security must be registered in Servlet Container.

 * Definition example of web.xml